 As the previous sprays have managed to do, this will provide you with a brand-new waterproof coating without altering the breathability in any way.

-9. Dry Guy Tent
+9. Dry Guy

-Provides protection from mold and stains
+Protection from mold and stains

+The Dry Guy spray offers protection against water and snow.
+However, it also provides protection from unsightly stains and harmful mold.
 On camping trips, this is a perfect way to waterproof your tent walls, grounds sheets, and zippers.
 In addition to this, it will waterproof your gear and clothing such as Gore-Tex pants, eVent, nylon, polyester, and canvas.Read more

+There is no need to concern yourself with an unpleasant odor or any alteration of the original item color.
 For modern membrane textiles, this waterproofing spray will maintain the breathability of the original.

 The lone size option available is a 16-ounce bottle.
-For those keeping score at home, Dry Guy claims that this will cover around 50-60 square feet of surface per each bottle.
+For those keeping score at home, Dry Guy claims that this will cover around 50-60 square feet of surface per bottle.

 May leave stains on products, depending on the color

+While it claims to be colorless and others have stated different, this waterproofing spray is great as a seam sealer and protectant.
 Not only does it do a superb job of repelling water, but it also has a natural ability to repel dirt and reduce the fading that is caused by the sun.
 Consider this an all-in-one package deal with a simple spray.Read more

-While this is not an issue nor a priority, you should not have to worry about this altering the breathability of your garments.
+Be aware that when it dries, you will be able to notice the coating.
+While this is not too much of an issue, you should not have to worry about this altering the breathability of your garments.

 Criteria Used for Evaluation